-This course provides an evidence-based overview of why and how effective embedding helps students reinforce learning and prevent forgetting, and what great teachers do to use them effectively.
-You will explore how these principles can be applied in the classroom, before practising selecting and adapting individual teaching strategies for different contexts to prepare for the next steps of your personalised professional development.
+This course provides an evidence-based overview of why and how effective embedding techniques help students reinforce learning and prevent forgetting, and what great teachers do to use them effectively.
+You will connect this evidence to practical classroom techniques, and then practise selecting and adapting individual teaching strategies for different contexts to prepare for the next steps of your personalised professional development.